System Management

 - Open the

-file. - Add a line
+/etc/security/limits.conffile. - Add a line

-. - Save the file and log out all sessions for that user:
+[domain] hard [option] [size]. - Save the file and log out all sessions for that user:

-sudo pkill -u [user]
+sudo pkill -u [user].

 Common options for limiting resources include:

-: Maximum amount of memory in Kb.nproc
+as: Maximum amount of memory in Kb.nproc: Maximum number of processes.

 Clearing "Zombie" Processes¶